 The application of fiber optic communication may seem elegant in its simplicity, but fiber optic cable testing requires an understanding of some basic principles that differentiate fiber testing from its analog wire testing predecessor.

 An optical fiber is composed of a very thin glass rod, which is surrounded by a plastic protective coating.
 Light, which is injected into the core of the glass fiber, will follow the physical path of that fiber due to the total internal reflection of the light between the core and the cladding.

 The Three C’s of an Optical Fiber

 The basic elements of an optical fiber in terms of fiber testing are sometimes referred to as the “three C’s”:

 - Core: The center of the fiber cable, made of specially treated glass or plastic.
 This is the medium for light transmission throughout the span of the cable, so it must be as pure and clean as possible.

-- Cladding: An additional layer made of material similar to the core, but with a lower refractive index to facilitate reflection of the light source back into the core continually.
+- Cladding: An additional layer made of material similar to the core, but with a lower refractive index to facilitate continuous reflection of the light source back into the core.

 - Coating: The outer layer of the cable which wraps, protects, and insulates the core and cladding.

 Fiber is classified into different types (multimode or single mode) based on the way in which the light travels through it.
 The fiber type is closely related to the diameter of the core and cladding.
 Multimode fiber has a larger core diameter that allows multiple modes of light to pass through it simultaneously.